2006 Swedish general election computer infringement affair

-The 2006 Swedish election espionage affair, in daily media sometimes called Leijongate, which is created from Watergate and the liberal party leader Lars Leijonborg, was a series of computer break-ins and the subsequent scandal.
+The 2006 Swedish election espionage affair or Leijongate, portmanteau of liberal party leader Lars Leijonborg and Watergate, was a series of computer break-ins and the subsequent scandal.
 It all started on September 4, 2006, only weeks before the 2006 general election, the Social Democratic Party reported a computer break-in into the Social Democrats' internal network to the police.
 It has been reported that members of the Liberal People's Party had copied secret information not yet officially released to counter-attack Social Democratic political propositions on at least two occasions.